azazel7/Roxide/README.md

 - `max_upload` Indicates the maximum upload a token can do per hour.
 - `cleaning_frequency` is the time in second between two periodic cleaning of the database.
 - `check_token` indicates if we should check the token with redis.
+- `front_sources` indicates the path to the front sources (index.html and other files)

 ## Deploy

 ```sh
 cargo run
 ```